181221/dat159/Oblig1 - Refactoring/CustomerRefactor/README.md

         return result;
     }
 ```
-The method statement has to much responsibility and the code here can be converted into smaller chuncs of code.
+The method statement has to much responsibility and the code here can be converted into smaller chunks of code.
 My main goal here was to move the switch-case to a method - determineAmount() in the Rental class.
 Since the Rental class holds information about the movie and days rented.
 I also converted totalAmount, FrequentRenterPoints and result into globals for pratical purposes.
 I also moved footer lines to a method.
 ```java
  public String statement() {